 Local: Where are you staying?

 Me: Oh.
-You know. *gestures broadly* over down this road about ten minutes that way *points in the wrong direction + uses incorrect timestamp*.
+You know. *gestures broadly* over down this road about ten minutes that way *points in the wrong direction and exaggerates distance away*.

 Local: What’s it called?

-Me: *playing REAL dumb at this point* I don’t really remember, but it’s close by (OR) I am staying at *wrong hostel name*
+Me: *playing REAL dumb at this point* I don’t really remember, but I think it’s *wrong hostel name*